 If you have, or plan to have multiple skus (products), make sure your new packaging design can work across each package.
 If they are all the same size and style of package, that shouldn’t be a problem.
 But many times you have to package a short product, a thin product, etc.

 Your brand should say family through color, typeface, and imagery.

 Not only will multiple products make a more attractive offering to a store, but they will also command more attention in the aisle assuming your brand is consistent.

-Consider a color that will help your product get noticed—that could work into your brand as well.
+Consider a color that will help your product get noticed—and that could work into your brand as well.

 Many companies dominate a color to help them stand out and create their brand.
 Take a look next time you are in the hardware store.
-What color are the tools?
-Does the package match the tool?
+What color are the power tools?
+Does the package color match the tool color?

 TIP 13: Use Only The Words You Need To!